Webforte-Technologies/skolni_portal/README.md

 - All user-facing content is in Czech (`cs-CZ`)
 - All code, comments, and technical documentation are in English
-- Follow the design guidelines in `docs/design_guidelines.md`
+- Follow the design guidelines in `Docs/design_guidelines.md`
-- Refer to `docs/workflow.md` for development protocols
+- Refer to `Docs/workflow.md` for development protocols

 ---

-**Status**: Phase 1 - Project Foundation & Environment Setup
+**Status**: Actively developed.
+See `Docs/implementation_plan.md` for current phase.

 ## Deployment Notes